Marc-Solution/Mavera/README.md

 ### Design choices

 I wanted the design to be very simple and give a calming feeling of nature.
 Therefor I chose to have pictures of nature on every page.
-The simplicity design and nature theme reflects the company values.
+The simple design and nature theme reflects the company values.

 ### Images